Knowledge base

 Has this FAQ been helpful?

-• With a Starter hosting (basic web page), only an FTP connection on port 21 (without SSL/TLS) is possible.
+• With a Starter hosting plan (basic web page), only an FTP connection on port 21 (without SSL/TLS) is possible.

 FTP (File Transfer Protocol)

-Overall, the infrastructure does not fully support outgoing passive mode FTP connections.
+Overall, the infrastructure does not fully support passive mode outgoing FTP connections.
 For a smoother file transfer experience, it is recommended to use active FTP mode or explore more modern technologies such as SFTP (see below).

 SFTP (SSH File Transfer Protocol)